viktoravelino/shopping-cart/README.md

 ## 💻 Project

-This project exemplify a shopping cart built with React using local storage to persist the information
+This project exemplifies a shopping cart using React and persisting data into localStorage.

 ##### _Most of the data is static_